 First point of Sale

 First point of sale means the first point after initial production at which there is a transfer of ownership of a product type.
+(Same as Reference Point in the PRMS)

 Future Net Revenue

-Future net revenue means a forecast of revenue, estimating using forecast prices and costs or constant prices and costs, arising from the anticipated development and production of resources and reserves net of the associated royalties, operating costs, development costs, abandonment costs and reclamation costs.
+Future net revenue means a forecast of revenue, estimating using forecast prices and costs or constant prices and costs, arising from the anticipated development and production of resources and reserves net of the associated royalties, operating costs, development costs, ADR costs.
 Corporate general and administrative expenses and financing costs are not deducted.
 Net present values of future net revenue must be calculated using a discount rate and without discount rate.

 Gas hydrates

-Gas hydrates means naturally occurring crystalline substances composed of water and gas, in an ice lattice structure.

-Heavy crude oil

-Heavy crude oil means crude oil with a density greater than 10 degrees API gravity and less than or equal to 22.3 degrees API gravity
+Naturally occurring crystalline substances composed of water and gas, in which a solid water lattice accommodates gas molecules in a cage-like structure or clathrate.
+At conditions of standard temperature and pressure, one volume of saturated methane hydrate will contain as much as 164 volumes of methane gas.
+Gas hydrates are included in unconventional resources, but the technology to support commercial maturity has yet to be developed..

 Hydrocarbon